raghebrh97/JoJourney/about.md

 Using Firebase as a web server to authenticate users and do basic CRUD operations on Database.

-communicating with Firebase using HTTP requests/REST API.
+communicating with Firebase Auth/Real Time DataBase using HTTP requests/REST API.

 Using Provider package for state management.